Virginia Mason Medical Center: History

 In 1985, Virginia Mason installed the first lithotripter in the Pacific Northwest.

 In 2002, Virginia Mason spearheaded an effort to improve patient safety and quality of care by adopting the Toyota Production System (TPS) to health care.
 Named the Virginia Mason Production System, Virginia Mason was the first health care institution to implement the TPS philosophy throughout the institution.
 The two main tenets of this system are to minimize waste through just-in-time production and eliminate defects in the system by empowering staff to "stop the line" whenever they detect a patient safety or quality problem.
-It was one of the first hospitals in the USA to make flu vaccination mandatory for staff.
+It was one of the first hospitals in the US to make flu vaccination mandatory for staff.
 The problem is then analyzed and a solution tested out in a Rapid Process Improvement Workshop.
 VMPS is reported to have saved the institution $12 to 15 million over the course of six years.
 Their efforts have resulted in Virginia Mason consistently being named Leapfrog Group's top hospitals, and one of two top hospitals of the decade in 2010.

 In 2007, the Seattle Seahawks named their new training facility on Lake Washington the Virginia Mason Athletic Center, as "part of a broad Seattle Seahawks and Virginia Mason partnership to support the health and well-being of our community."

 In 2008, Virginia Mason Medical Center established a breast clinic staffed by nurse practitioners to provide comprehensive testing and interpretation services such as breast examinations, mammography, and ultrasound to reduce unnecessary imaging studies and physician visits.